 - Avoid engaging with aggressive drivers: If you encounter an aggressive driver, the best thing to do is to avoid engaging with them.
 Don't make eye contact, don't retaliate, and don't try to teach them a lesson.
 Simply focus on your own driving and try to get out of their way.
 Engaging with an aggressive driver will only escalate the situation and increase your risk of an accident.

 - Reframe your thinking: Often, our reactions to traffic incidents are based on distorted thinking patterns.
 Try to reframe your thinking by challenging negative thoughts and focusing on more positive or neutral interpretations.
-For example, instead of thinking "That driver cut me off on purpose," try thinking "Maybe they didn't see me" or "Maybe they're having a bad day."
+Here's one way to look at it: instead of thinking "That driver cut me off on purpose," try thinking "Maybe they didn't see me" or "Maybe they're having a bad day."

 - Take breaks: Long drives can be tiring and stressful, which can increase your risk of aggressive driving.
 Take frequent breaks to stretch your legs, get some fresh air, and relax.
 Even a short break can make a big difference in your mood and alertness.